JasonMendoza2008/HLATypingTools/README.md

 To use `HLATypingTools`, run `pip install HLATypingTools` in your terminal.

 #### Usage
-If you haven't decrypted the data yet (first time you are using the package and you did purchase the product),
+If you haven't decrypted the data yet (first time you are using the package and you did request access to the product),
 run:
 ```py
 from hlatypingtools.decrypt_file import decrypt_file